zkny/crudengine/backend/readme.md

 If we do find it, we can modify what the user who issues the request can see based on the access level.
 So if a field requires minReadAuth of 200 then a user with accesslevel of 300 will get the field removed from the results.
 In case of update or create the minWriteAuth will rule.
 If there is a missmatch the request will fail with status 500 and a message saying 'EPERM'.

-<a name="change"></a>
-## Changelog

-* 2020-05-05 Missing variable in .proto file when using Boolean fixed.
-* 2020-05-25 File handling added.

 <a name="todo"></a>
 ## TODO
-* add prerequisites
 * Fix protofile generator for custom objects (mixed type)
-* CRUDFile subheaders won't show up in tableheaders
 * Fix subdocument auth access